SillyVoices/CatalogMainScript/README.md

 step 4 !loopkill targetPlayer

-step 5 AFK and hope the other player rage quits! --better have anti afk script lol
+step 5 AFK and hope the other player rage quits!

 # My rant
 This is my catalog heaven admin script unobfuscated.lua is the one that is the most recent verison I made; but I screwed up and end up leaking the source code.